 \subsection{Comparing the deceleration parameters of the various CG models to the $\Lambda$CDM's}

-As done with comparing the of the best-fitting residuals plots, we are able to compare the behaviors of the deceleration parameter's from each of the different tested models against the $\Lambda$CDM plot.
+Similarly to comparing the best-fitting residual plots, we can compare the behaviours of the deceleration parameters of each of the different models tested against the $\Lambda$ CDM plot.
 As shown in Sec. \ref{Sec: Background}, different combinations of the parameter values can lead to different ways in which the Universe can be shaped.
-This is important since the rate at which the Universe is changing, cannot only tell us about the history of the shape of the Universe, but it can also enable us to make predictions about the future fate of the Universe.
-So using the best-fitting parameter obtained from the supernovae observations, we will be able to compare how each model predicts this rate of change compared to the accepted shape, predicted by the $\Lambda$CDM model also using the same dataset and MCMC simulation.
+This is important since the rate at which the Universe is changing cannot only tell us about the history of the shape of the Universe, but it can also enable us to make predictions about the future fate of the Universe.
+Therefore, using the best-fitting parameter obtained from the supernovae observations, we will be able to compare how each model predicts this rate of change compared to the accepted shape, predicted by the $\Lambda$CDM model, also using the same dataset and MCMC simulation.
 This is shown in Fig. \ref{fig: Best-fitting deceleration parameters}.